Dr. Sylvia Ramirez

 This skin care ingredient, which is used to lighten spots and pigmentation, is not safe during pregnancy.
 Products containing vitamin C (topical vitamin C serums) are a good alternative, as they can help prevent oxidative damage and brighten the skin.

-While this is a safe and effective anti-wrinkle treatment, Dr. Sylvia said Botox is unsafe for those who are pregnant and breastfeeding.
+While this is a safe and effective anti-wrinkle treatment, Dr. Sylvia said Botulinum Toxin is unsafe for those who are pregnant and breastfeeding.
 She then suggested pausing your injectable treatments during this period.
 Dermapen microneedling is a safer alternative that can minimize the appearance of fine lines and improve skin texture and quality.
 There is some mild redness after the treatment and minimal downtime of 2 to 3 days, but no chemicals are injected into the skin.

 Salicylic acid/Lactic Acid